Expert Testimony: The "How-To's" for Selecting the Right Digital Forensics Expert

 If a case goes to trial, an expert should be able to assist the client in understanding what an opposing expert is going to say based upon their forensic report.
 Further, the expert should be able to assist in writing direct examinations for themselves and in preparing cross-examination for an opposing expert.

 Expert testimony is the culmination of everything that goes into a digital forensic examination, from consultation, acquisition, analysis, reporting, and finally, to the courtroom.
-Selecting the expert with the appropriate technical expertise and experience is vital, but just as important is the expert’s ability to explain technical concepts, forensic procedures, and digital artifacts in plain language, as the use of jargon and acronyms can be detrimental to the triers of fact.
+Selecting the expert with the appropriate technical expertise and experience is vital, but the expert's ability to explain technical concepts, forensic procedures, and digital artifacts in plain language is just as important, as the use of jargon and acronyms can be detrimental to the triers of fact.
 At the end of the day, if an expert has an airtight analysis but cannot communicate effectively to a judge and jury, the words are merely meaningless.

 Paciocco, David, and Stuesser, Lee.
 The Law of Evidence, 6th Edition.
 Toronto, ON, CAN: Irwin Law, 2011.
 ProQuest ebrary.
 Web.
 31 October 2015.
 Copyright © 2011.
 Irwin Law.
 All rights reserved.